aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/using-extension-methods/_index.md

 title: Using Extension Methods in Java
 articleTitle: Using Extension Methods
 linktitle: Using Extension Methods
-description: "Use extension methods in template expressions when building a report Java."
+description: "Use extension methods in template expressions when building a report in Java."
 type: docs
 weight: 40
 url: /java/using-extension-methods/